Transformations#

 Because Rngs’s state is updated in place and automatically propagated by nnx.vmap, we will get a different result every time that noisy_vector_dot is called.

-In the example above we manually split the random state during construction, this is fine as it makes the intention clear but it also doesn’t let us use Rngs outside of vmap since its state is always split.
-To solve this we pass an unplit seed and use the nnx.split_rngs decorator before vmap to split the RngState right before each call to the function and then “lower” it back so its usable.
+In the example above, you manually split the random state during construction.
+This is fine, as it makes the intention clear, but it also doesn’t let you use Rngs outside of nnx.vmap because its state is always split.
+To solve this, you can pass an unsplit seed and use the nnx.split_rngs decorator before nnx.vmap to split the RngState right before each call to the function, and then “lower” it back so that it becomes usable.

 weights = Weights(